vbaska3001/Docker_Project/README.md

 **🚀 Docker Project – User Info App with MongoDB**

-This is my basic DevOps learning project where I containerized a full-stack web application using Docker and Docker Compose.
+This is my DevOps learning project where I containerized a sample full-stack web application that stores user information using Docker and Docker Compose.
+This project showcases my skills in Web application development, Docker image creation, Containerization and app deployment using Docker image.
+All the files added can be used replicated in local environment upon testing to implement and utilize the dockerized application.

 **📦 Project Overview**